wilsonmar/Salesforce/README.md

 This is a hands-on deep technical introduction to Salesforce so experience developers can get to know the offering intimately and quickly.

+## <a name="Developer"> Developer</a>

 1) Get a developer account from http://developer.salesforce.com/signup

+   PROTIP: During registration, the <strong>Username</strong> needs to be in the form of an email address.
+   But email is not sent to the username, so use something unique to a user role.

 ## <a name="Businesses"> Businesses from the Salesforce Corporation (CRM)</a>
 Before we get started, note that Salesforce as a company has several offerings (all SaaS in the cloud):